dievskiy/junction2022/README.md

-The project contains a cloud function which send an NDA document to the email.
+The project contains a cloud function which sends an NDA document to the email.
 Function uses the docusign_lib library based on DocuSign API example.
 To deploy:
 ```
 terraform init